nelad1997/DataStructures-Alg_Project/README.md

-## Project Overview
+# Project Overview

 In this project, I developed a dynamic data structure tailored for managing and evaluating competitors in an Olympic selection race.
 The primary focus was on creating an efficient, robust, and user-friendly system that supports the dynamic addition, deletion, and querying of race data for runners.

-Key Goals
+# Key Goals:

+## Efficiency:
-## Efficiency: Ensure that all operations, such as adding a runner, updating race times, or calculating statistics, are performed with optimal time complexity.
+Ensure that all operations, such as adding a runner, updating race times, or calculating statistics, are performed with optimal time complexity.

+## Accuracy:
-## Accuracy: Maintain precise records of race data and ensure correctness in all calculations, including handling edge cases like ties or missing data.
+Maintain precise records of race data and ensure correctness in all calculations, including handling edge cases like ties or missing data.

+## Scalability:
-## Scalability: Design a structure capable of handling a large number of runners and races without performance degradation.
+Design a structure capable of handling a large number of runners and races without performance degradation.

-## Code Quality: Write clean, modular, and well-documented code that adheres to industry best practices.
+## Code Quality:
+Write clean, modular, and well-documented code that adheres to industry best practices.

 Implementation Highlights